freedomofpress/securedrop/docs/ossec_alerts.rst

 Common OSSEC Alerts
 ~~~~~~~~~~~~~~~~~~~

-The SecureDrop Application and *Monitor Server*s reboot every night, as part
+The SecureDrop *Application* and *Monitor Servers* reboot every night, as part
 of the unattended upgrades process.
 When the servers come back up, OSSEC will
 start again and report the change in status.
 Therefore you should receive an
 email alert every morning containing text similar to: ::